-The enacted budget includes a current year appropriation of \$5,000,000.
+The Governor's recommended budget includes a current year appropriation of \$5,000,000.

-The enacted budget provides General Funds of \$3,527,000 in fiscal year 1999 and \$4,227,000 in fiscal year 2000 to enable Kentucky to access the full amount available to the state under the federal Child Care Development Fund.
+The Governor's recommended budget provides General Funds of \$3,527,000 in fiscal year 1999 and \$4,227,000 in fiscal year 2000 to enable Kentucky to access the full amount available to the state under the federal Child Care Development Fund.
 Non-recurring state dollars were used to access these funds during fiscal year 1998.
-With the receipt of these funds, the state will be able to access \$7,700,000 in fiscal year 1999 and \$9,300,000 in fiscal year 2000 in federal funds.
+With the recommendation of these funds, the state will be able to access \$7,700,000 in fiscal year 1999 and \$9,300,000 in fiscal year 2000 in federal funds.

-Additionally, \$2,224,000 (\$1,300,000 General Fund) is provided in fiscal year 1999 and \$2,491,000 (\$1,456,000 General Fund) in fiscal year 2000 to implement child protection legislation-House Bill 142.
-This legislation lowers the threshold for intervention by the Courts and the Department in emergency situations; helps to prevent situations where children, whose parents have abused or neglected other children in the past, must undergo similar abuse or neglect before parental rights can be terminated; and expedites the process for making judicial decisions once a termination of parental rights petition has been filed.
+Additionally, \$2,224,000 (\$1,300,000 General Fund) is provided in fiscal year 1999 and \$2,491,000 (\$1,456,000 General Fund) in fiscal year 2000 to implement proposed child protection legislation.
+This legislation lowers the threshold for intervention by the courts and the Department in emergency situations; helps to prevent situations where children, whose parents have abused or neglected other children in the past, must undergo similar abuse or neglect before parental rights can be terminated; and expedites the process for making judicial decision once a termination of parental rights petition has been filed.

-The enacted budget includes an additional \$150,000 of General Funds each year of the biennium to increase services to the victims of domestic violence through contracts with spouse abuse centers.
-The enacted budget also includes \$150,000 each year for children's advocacy centers.
+The Governor's recommended budget includes an additional \$150,000 each year of the biennium to increase services to the victims of domestic violence through contracts with spouse abuse centers.
+The Governor's budget also includes \$150,000 each year for children's advocacy centers.